-A Oh, yes, it was a deliberate attempt.
+- A: Oh, yes, it was a deliberate attempt.
 In other words, we thought if any sketch came in from the outside, they would snap it up and pay much more attention to a normal idea that we might bring up on the local front.
 I remember I put it on [the taboret], and Frank Spring came in and picked it up, and he said, "What is this?"
 I said, "A friend of mine over at G.M., working on the new Buick, and this is...."
 So far, this is a local joke, but it turned out to be much more than that.
 He took it over, and they had a board meeting on it, and they called me over.
 I was scared to death to verify that this came from General Motors.
-So it was an inside joke between Bill Kirby and I for the rest of the program.

-Q What innovations were you able to bring to the immediate post-war models -- the facelifts -- that distinguished it from other immediate post-war models, which were also facelifted?

-Art Kibiger did the front end, which was very new, where you're using the full depths of the scoop.
+So it was an inside joke between Bill Kirby and I for the rest of the program. - Q: What innovations were you able to bring to the immediate post-war models -- the facelifts -- that distinguished it from other immediate post-war models, which were also facelifted? - A: Art Kibiger did the front end, which was very new, where you're using the full depths of the scoop.
 Do you remember how the grille went in, and you just saw a black area -- a full-depth expression?
-That was the first car to do that, although the rest of the Hudson was very prewar, old-fashioned, and not terribly attractive.
+That was very pre-war, old-fashioned and not terribly attractive.
 But that front end established a very new angle, which the '49 Ford later came out with where you're using the full depth of black and not covering the front entirely with grille.